Shivanandroy/Blog/public/transformers-building-question-answers-model-at-scale/index.md

 ```python
 finder = Finder(reader, retriever)
 ```
-And we're done !
+### We're done !
+Once we have our `Finder` ready, we are all set to see our model fetching answers for us based on the question.

-Below is the list of questions that I was asking the model and the results were pleasing.
+Below is the list of questions that I was asking the model
 ```python
 prediction = finder.get_answers(question="What do we know about symbiotic stars", top_k_retriever=10, top_k_reader=2)
 result = print_answers(prediction, details="minimal")